gyselax/gyselalibxx/README.md

 on a machine for which Gyselalib++ is already used an environment script may be available to set up the necessary modules etc.

-Please check the `toolchains/` folder to find the existing configurations.
+Please check the folder toolchains to find the existing configurations.
 See the documentation about [toolchains](./toolchains/README.md) for more information on the provided files.

-For example in order to set up the environment on the Adastra supercomputer simply run:
+For example in order to set up the environment on the Adastra supercalculator simply run:
 ```
 source toolchains/mi250.hipcc.adastra.spack/prepare.sh
 source toolchains/mi250.hipcc.adastra.spack/environment.sh